GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 ## Size and Lifespan

-Usually platform-specific apps don't deal with size limits; at installation, apps can be gigabytes or more in size, as long as the device has the capacity the installation will be allowed.
+Usually platform-specific apps don't deal with size limits; at installation, apps can be gigabytes or more in size.
+As long as the device has the capacity the installation will be allowed.
 Also, while the app is installed, it will use that total amount of storage no matter if you use the app or not.
 Storage is handled differently for PWAs.
 The browser will store your assets based on policies that you define in your PWA's logic.

 {% Aside %}
 The users are always in control, and they can delete the assets at any time.
-For PWAs, that manual eviction happens via the browser's settings.
+For PWAs, manual eviction happens via the browser's settings.
 {% endAside %}

-In terms of size limits, it depends on the browser.
+Size limits depend on the browser.
 It's not as flexible as for platform-specific apps, but it's typically good enough for most web apps.
 You can find the specific limitations by browser in [this article](/storage-for-the-web/#how-much).

-Assets can be evicted based on storage pressure, or after some weeks of inactivity, if the user is using your PWA in the browser.
+Browsers can evict assets based on storage pressure, or after some weeks of inactivity, if the user is using your PWA in the browser.
 On some platforms, if the user installs your PWA, eviction won't happen.
-Where available, our code can request persistent storage through an API to avoid that eviction.
+Where available, code can request persistent storage through an API to avoid that eviction.

 {% Aside %}
 If storage eviction happens for any reason and the user installed your PWA, the PWA will still work if you have a network connection.
 When you open that app again, the browser will start the Service Worker lifecycle again, loading your app from the network.